What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 (Source: ziprecruiter.com)

-Job Market For Pediatric Oncology Nurse Practitioners
+Job Market for Pediatric Oncology Nurse Practitioners

 Many nurse practitioners who work with children are in a general family practice.
 Pediatric oncology is a much more specialized field.
 You may have less competition because it is such a niche job market.
 However, there is a great necessity for this type of nurse practitioner.